chalpenny/chalpenny.github.io/_posts/2020-09-04-mapstatetoprops_and_mapdispatchtoprops_-_what_are_they_doing_anyway.markdown

 The second argument is MapDispatchToProps.
 Map Dispatch is a function that triggers an action to update the store.
 Dispatching is the only way to trigger actions, so by adding this function to a component, you are giving that component the ability to update the store.
 As this will trigger updates to the DOM at certain points, you will want to be sure you're using it only when needed.
 (Remember, updating the DOM takes time and can slow down your app if it's done frequently.
 We want to keep it at the minimum required).

-Once you impor connect(), whether you know it or not you now have access to dispatch.
+Once you import connect(), whether you know it or not you now have access to dispatch.
 In the export statement, if you don't specify the second argument for connect(), it will default to *dispatch*.

 ```export default connect(mapStateToProps)(ProductPage);```